ZooTools/email-spell-checker/README.md

 [![Issues][issues-img]][issues-url]
 [![Commitizen Friendly][commitizen-img]][commitizen-url]

 <b>EmailSpellChecker</b> is a lightweight JavaScript module written in TypeScript that suggests a right domain when your users misspell it in an email address.
+It's the <strong>easiest way to reduce misspelled email addresses in your web apps and server</strong>.
+Used in production daily by top companies to validate thousands of mispelled emails.

 At [ZooTools - web3 mailchimp alternative](https://zootools.co), we validate thousands of emails daily with _EmailSpellChecker_ and it helped us to reducing bounced emails by 30%.